-- 4.5 When setting the capital programme the following principals are applied. - Only capital bids that are deemed to meet the criteria of higher corporate priority and/or risk should be progressed; - All bids need to reflect full costs including purchase costs and a level of fees as appropriate; - Bids need to include all lifetime revenue implications e.g. maintenance, management costs and potential income; - The Capital Programme is set with regard to the key themes as outlined in the Corporate Plan; and - The Capital Programme proposals should maximise the availability of resources to address the Council's priorities.
+- 4.5 When setting the capital programme the following principals are applied. - Only capital bids that are deemed to meet the criteria of higher corporate priority and/or risk should be progressed; - All bids need to reflect full costs including purchase costs and a level of fees as appropriate; - Bids need to include all lifetime revenue implications e.g. maintenance, management costs and potential income; - The Capital Programme is set with regard to the key themes as outlined in the Corporate Plan - The Capital Programme proposals should maximise the availability of resources to address the Council's priorities; and - Only bids that are for specific schemes will be included into the Capital Programme, general bids will not be included.
+This will help to reduce the slippage within the programme.